 Minimum requirements for admission to the Teacher Education Program include admission to the College of Liberal Arts and Sciences with an appropriate subject area major and documented completion of a 10-hour pre-admission K-12 field experience.
 Cumulative grade-point average (GPA) is considered and reviewed on an individual basis.

 Selection of candidates for admission is based on a holistic review of students' applications, which include transcripts and cumulative GPA. the 10-hour Pre-Admission School Field Experience Verification Form, two recommendations, an essay, and a resume.

-- Applicants who have been enrolled in education courses with a field-experience component at another institution must submit the Student Consent for Release of Records form, authorizing the College of Education to communicate with the other institution about the applicant's academic performance and professional behaviors.
+Applicants who have been enrolled in education courses with a field-experience component at another institution must also provide the Student Consent for Release of Records form, authorizing the College of Education to communicate with the other institution about the applicant's academic performance and professional behaviors.